-Maureen is responsible for continuous quality improvement for Nicholson’s performance-based funding approach to ensure that all projects meet the Foundation’s standards.
-As a member of the Foundation’s healthcare team, she also is responsible for initiatives that focus on the value of data and data analysis in driving improvements in healthcare.
-Maureen has many years of experience in public sector policy, program development, and operations and has expertise in implementing complex large-scale operations.
+Maureen is responsible for the Foundation’s work with Community Health Coalitions as vehicles for improving population health, and serves as the co-lead on the development of a health system Innovation Center.
+She also is responsible for initiatives that focus on the value of data and data analysis in driving improvements in healthcare.
+Maureen has many years of experience in public sector policy, program development, and operations, with expertise in implementing complex large-scale operations.

-Michelle is responsible for all the Foundation’s fiscal activities.
+Michelle is responsible for all the Foundation’s fiscal activities as well as most Personnel matters.
 She oversees internal financial operations and ensures the integrity of the Foundation’s funding processes.
-Michelle has extensive finance experience, with a focus in the government health and human services sector.
-Before joining the Foundation, she was the Executive Deputy Commissioner of Finance at the New York City Human Resources Administration, responsible for a budget exceeding $9 billion.
+Michelle has more than 35 years of finance experience with a focus in the government health and human services sector.
+Before joining the Foundation, Michelle was the Executive Deputy Commissioner of Finance at the New York City Human Resources Administration, responsible for the oversight of all fiscal and claiming activities, including managing a budget exceeding $9 billion.

-Linda assists the Executive Director to administer Foundation operations.
+Linda assists the Executive Director in administering Foundation operations.
+She also assists the Chief Fiscal Officer in fiscal aspects of grant management.
 She is experienced in fiscal management in the public and private sectors.
 Before joining the Foundation, she was Administrator of Business Operations for the New Jersey Department of Children and Families.

 Anne is the Foundation’s staff writer.
 Anne has been a health and science writer and editor for many years.
 She works with a variety of Federal agencies and other organizations, focusing primarily on public health issues such as nutrition, physical activity, childhood obesity prevention, pediatric preventive care, and primary care service delivery.

-Fred works with the Foundation’s program staff to ensure the accuracy and completeness of fiscal reports from funded organizations and contractors.
+Fred works with the Foundation’s program staff to ensure accuracy and completeness of fiscal reports from funded organizations and contractors, which includes conducting program audits and site visits.
 Fred has extensive experience in fiscal management in the public sector.
 Before joining the Foundation, he was the Administrator of Business Operations for the New Jersey State Division of Youth and Family Services.